 It’s meant to sell things and look like the next big thing.

-In reality, true hard and heavy training has and will continue to work forever.
+In reality, actual hard and heavy training has and will continue to work forever.

 If you aren’t stronger now than you were six months ago, then you’ve done something seriously wrong.